mark-mcdermott/rux-drivetracks/README.md

     end

     context "with invalid parameters" do
-      it "renders a JSON response with errors for the widget" do widget = widgets(:wrenches)
+      it "renders a JSON response with errors for the car" do car = cars(:wrenches)
-        patch widget_url(widget), params: invalid_attributes, headers: valid_headers, as: :json
+        patch car_url(car), params: invalid_attributes, headers: valid_headers, as: :json
         expect(response).to have_http_status(:unprocessable_entity)
         expect(response.content_type).to match(a_string_including("application/json"))
       end